fluffy-bunny/IdentityServer4-v4-refresh-token-with-grace/README.md

 3. A child_refresh_token records its parent_refresh_token

 4. A child_refresh_token, when it becomes a parent, removes its parent.
 This is to prevent the case when the old parent comes in it doesn't exist anymore, and hence cannot remove this newly upgraded parent_refresh_token.
-If we get a child_refresh_token we have proof that we delivered that child_refresh_token, hence the parent of that child is no longer needed.
+If we get a child_refresh_token we have **PROOF** that we delivered that child_refresh_token, hence the parent of that child is no longer needed.

 5. A parent_refresh_token has a MAX consumed attempts that it can have.
 Once exceeded, the parent is removed.